×

 What do expats find most challenging?

 "Expats in Santa Tecla often find the language barrier to be the most challenging aspect of the local culture, as Spanish is the primary language spoken and not everyone is fluent in English.
 The pace of life can also be a challenge, as it is typically slower than what many expats are used to, which can lead to frustrations with perceived inefficiencies.
 Additionally, safety and security can be a concern, as El Salvador has a high crime rate.
 The cultural emphasis on close-knit family units can also be difficult for expats who are far from their own families.
-Lastly, adjusting to the local cuisine, which is heavily based on corn, beans, and local fruits and vegetables, can be a challenge for those used to different diets," wrote a member in Santa Tecla.
+Lastly, adjusting to the local cuisine, which is heavily based on corn, beans, and local fruits and vegetables, can be a challenge for those used to different diets," explained one expat living in Santa Tecla, El Salvador.

 Is there a lot of crime in Santa Tecla?